HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 ### Solution
 Repeat the command provided in the [previous level](#level-0) if you aren't connected already.

 Once connected, we should automatically be placed in the home directory.
-We can confirm this by using the `pwd` command which will print out the currently directory.
+We can confirm this by using the `pwd` command which will print out the current working directory.

 ```bash
 pwd